ThomasCarey4/My-Digital-Garden/src/site/notes/Leeds University/Computer Science/Compulsory Modules/Computer Architecture/Section 1 - Organisation/Section 1 - Organisation.md

 The Control Unit is composed of:
 - Sequencing Logic
 - and Control Memory
-Interfaced together through the "Control Unit Registers and Decoders"
+Interfaced together through the "Control Unit [[Leeds University/Computer Science/Compulsory Modules/Computer Processors/Registers\|Registers]] and Decoders"

 ## Summary
 - Some parts of the computer are visible to the programmer, some are not